-Report all occupational injuries or illnesses (including exposures to hazardous materials and work-related repetitive stress injuries) and near misses by completing an Accident-Illness Report (AIR) form within 24 hours of the occurrence.
+Report all occupational injuries or illnesses (including exposures to hazardous materials and work-related repetitive stress injuries) through the Enterprise Health employee portal within 24 hours of the occurrence.

-Supervisors are responsible for ensuring that all occupational injuries and illnesses are reported and corrective actions are documented on an AIR form.
-AIR forms are available in each department.
-You may also get them directly from EH&S.
+Supervisors are responsible for ensuring that all occupational injuries and illnesses are reported, and corrective actions are documented through the Enterprise Health supervisor portal.

 Occupational health nurses and other EH&S staff review all accident and illness reports and corrective actions and conduct further investigation and follow-up as necessary.
 All AIRs are then reviewed at the Health and Safety Committee meetings.